sercankulcu/sercankulcu.github.io/_thoughts/staying-friends-with-an-ex.md

 That distance can feel cruel at first, but it is also how lives separate.
 Sometimes separation is exactly what a breakup needs: not hatred, not revenge, not a dramatic final speech, just enough distance for the word *ex* to become a description of the past instead of a strange form of the present.

 I do not think everyone should cut all contact with every former partner.
 There are no universal rules for relationships.
-But friendship should be real friendship—not surveillance, waiting, guilt, accidental hope, or an excuse to remain nearby.
+But friendship should be real friendship, not surveillance, waiting, guilt, accidental hope, or an excuse to remain nearby.

 If seeing them happy with someone else still makes the room feel dangerous, perhaps friendship can wait.
 There is nothing wrong with allowing the past to become the past.